JohnPaulinePineda/Portfolio_Project_53/docs/index.md

             * Higher values for <span style="color: #FF0000">Bilirubin</span> as compared to lower values
             * Higher values for <span style="color: #FF0000">Prothrombin</span> as compared to lower values
             * Higher values for <span style="color: #FF0000">Age</span> as compared to lower values
-        * Obtained **SHAP values** provided an insightful and clear indication of each predictor's impact on the prediction, independent of the penalization
+        * Obtained **SHAP values** provided an insightful and clear indication of each significant predictor's impact on the lifetime prediction:
             * Higher values for <span style="color: #FF0000">Bilirubin</span> result to the event expected to occur sooner
             * Higher values for <span style="color: #FF0000">Prothrombin</span> result to the event expected to occur sooner
             * Higher values for <span style="color: #FF0000">Age</span> result to the event expected to occur sooner